Ipswich Girls' Grammar School: House system

 In these houses, the students participate in athletics, drama, music, art, debating and more.

 Campus

-The School's campus is located in central Ipswich, and features a mixture of historic buildings dating to its inception in 1892 and more modern facilities which have been added over the years.
+The School's campus is located in central Ipswich.
+It features a mixture of historic buildings from its inception in 1892 and more modern facilities added over the years.
 The buildings are spread around the campus, interspersed with many green areas and gardens.
-Facilities include the performing arts block, state-of-the-art graphics and art studios, gymnasium, swimming pool and specialised language classrooms.
+Facilities include the performing arts block, state-of-the-art graphics and art studios, gym, swimming pool and specialised language classrooms.

 New buildings

 Following a devastating fire that destroyed the science block in the Senior School on 27 August 2005, IGGS has embarked on a major building program.
-Two new buildings have been constructed, after several years of negotiations undertaken by the School’s Board of Trustees and Executive; these buildings cost over $20 million and were completed by the beginning of the 2009 school year.
+Two new buildings were constructed after several years of negotiations undertaken by the school’s board of trustees and executive; these buildings cost over $20 million and were completed by the beginning of the 2009 school year.

-The new five level Senior School building includes replacement of the Senior classrooms and Science laboratories destroyed by the fire plus additional facilities including administration and student services area, an auditorium and function room.
-The four level Junior School building has increased enrolment capacity with 12 new classrooms, a new library and computer rooms.